How to Install and Set Up Git on Windows, Mac and Linux

 sudo dnf install git

 After the installation completes, run git --version once more to confirm that Git is available and working correctly before moving on to configuration.
+This verification step is quick but gives you confidence that everything is ready for the next phase.

 Setting Up Your Identity

 The most important configuration step after installation is setting your name and email address.
 Git attaches this identity to every commit you create, so it appears in your project history and is visible to collaborators.
 Skipping this step means your commits will either use incorrect defaults or fail entirely on some systems.
+Think of this as signing your work—every change you make gets clearly attributed to you.

 git config --global user.name "Your Name"